 Some people feel as if they have a lump or mass in their throat when no mass is actually there.
 If this sensation is unrelated to swallowing, it is termed globus sensation, or globus hystericus (which does not mean the person is hysterical).
-If people have the sensation but also notice difficulty swallowing, see Difficulty Swallowing.
-Some people can actually feel a lump on the side of their neck.
+If people have the sensation but also notice difficulty swallowing, see Difficulty Swallowing Difficulty Swallowing Some people have difficulty swallowing (dysphagia).
+In dysphagia, foods and/or liquids do not move normally from the throat (pharynx) to the stomach.
+People feel as though food or liquids become... read more .

 Doctors are not sure what causes globus sensation.
 It may involve increased muscle tension in muscles of the throat or just below the throat or it may also be due to gastroesophageal reflux.
 The sensation sometimes comes when people experience certain emotions, such as grief or pride, but is often independent of such feelings.